esplito/coding-notes/testing-accessibility/3-manual-accessibility-testing/notes.md

 ![Tab stop visualization on camp sports homepage - before fixing the menu. had a messy focus pattern.](https://testingaccessibility.com/_next/image?url=http%3A%2F%2Fres.cloudinary.com%2Ftesting-accessibility%2Fimage%2Fupload%2Fv1657563833%2F01-manual-testing%2F03-testing-with-devtools%2F05-visualize-tab-stops-headings-and-landmark-regions-with-accessibility-insights%2F4f05916a-fc5a-4f91-a26a-1b213ed75029_mzsyab.png&w=3840&q=100)

 ##### Heading tool
+> Toggling on the Headings function, Accessibility Insights will draw colored boxes around the headings and include an indicator of their level.

+##### Landmark tool
+>Similar to the Headings tool, the Landmarks tool will highlight and label the page's landmarks.
+>This is useful for visualizing the landmarks you currently have and determining what on your page might work well in a region.

 ## Useful resources